 How Chinese Medicine Explains Hearing Loss And Tinnitus: Conclusion

-Traditional Chinese medicines may be effective for hearing loss and tinnitus.
-But only if the herbal remedies are applied properly.
+Traditional Chinese medicines may support hearing, but only if the herbal formulas are applied properly.
 If you’re not sure which of these three patterns are responsible for your hearing problems, a licensed acupuncturist can provide you with a diagnosis.